gojko/cloudfront-ab-testing/article.md

 ![CloudWatch insights show test results](cw-results.png)

+_CloudWatch insights show test results_

-For readers familiar with CloudWatch insights, that are now wondering why we are not using just the regular syntax to inspect JSON objects, note that CloudFront functions always insert some garbage at the start of the log, even if you are just logging JSON, so CloudWatch can't directly break down the @message field into JSON components.
+For readers familiar with CloudWatch insights, who are now wondering why we are not using just the regular syntax to inspect JSON objects, note that CloudFront functions always insert some request data at the start of the log.
+Even if you are just logging JSON, because of that extra information CloudWatch can't directly break down the @message field into JSON components.
 For simple structured logs, the `parse @message` syntax does the trick, but the JSON fields will always need to be in the same order for this to work.

 ### Code examples